WillBorden/Project-Phobos-Flight-Computer/README.md

 - Adafruit BNO055 library - modified version in this repository
 - Kalman filter library - https://github.com/rfetick/Kalman

-The Adafruit BNO055 library has been modified for this application, the modified version of the library can be downloaded from this repository, in a folder named Adafruit_BNO055-master
+The Adafruit BNO055 library has been modified for this application, the modified version of the library can be downloaded from this repository, in th folder named Adafruit_BNO055-master.
 For info on how to install arduino libraries, look at this link: https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries
 For the Adafrtui_BNO055-master library it will have to be manually installed, as outlined in the webpage above.